MaartenStork/Volatility_Trading/README.md

 # Volatility Trading Analysis

-A comprehensive Python-based project for analyzing S&P 500 (SPX) options volatility, VIX estimation, and volatility trading strategies.
+A Python-based project for analyzing S&P 500 (SPX) options volatility, VIX estimation, and volatility trading strategies.
 This project implements various volatility estimators and regression models to understand the relationship between implied and realized volatility.

 ## Project Overview